jiiya04/library-inventory-manager-Jiya-Gupta/README.md

-# Library Inventory Manager
+# Library Inventory Management System

-This is a Python project that manages a small library of books.
-It allows adding books, issuing and returning them, searching books, and saving the catalog in a JSON file.
+This project is a simple library management system created for the Programming for Problem Solving using Python course.

-## Project Features
+## Features
-- Book class with title, author, ISBN, and status
-- LibraryInventory class to add, search, issue, return, and display books
+- Add a new book
+- Issue a book
+- Return a book
+- Search for books by title or ISBN
+- View all books
-- Data saved in `data/catalog.json` using JSON
+- Data stored in JSON (`books.json`)
-- Menu-driven CLI (`cli/main.py`)
-- Basic error handling and logging
-- Proper folder structure with Python packages

-## Folder Structure
+## Project Structure
+.
-library_manager/
+├── library_manager/
+│   ├── __init__.py
-book.py
+│   ├── book.py
-inventory.py
+│   └── inventory.py
-cli/
+├── cli/
-main.py
+│   └── main.py
-data/
-catalog.json
+├── books.json
-README.md
+├── README.md
+├── .gitignore
-requirements.txt
+└── requirements.txt

 ## How to Run
+1. Open Command Prompt
+2. Navigate to the project folder
+3. Run:

-Open terminal in the project folder and run: python -m cli.main
+   python -m cli.main

+You can also run directly:

+   python cli/main.py

 ## Requirements
-This project uses only Python's built-in modules:
+This project uses only Python built-in libraries (no external installation needed).
-- json
-- pathlib
-- logging
-- dataclasses

-No external installations required.